 Richwood Historic District

 The Richwood Historic District consists of fifty-one properties in downtown Richwood, a once-thriving town and commercial center which grew as the center of a booming timber industry in the twentieth century.
-It was added to the National Register of Historic Places in 2001.
+The district was added to the National Register of Historic Places in 2001.

 Backstory and Context